shootmanng/shootmanng.github.io/content/posts/AoCDay1solution.md

 >
 >You don't need a computer science background to participate - just a little programming knowledge and some problem solving skills will get you pretty far.
 Nor do you need a fancy computer; every problem has a solution that completes in at most 15 seconds on ten-year-old hardware.

+In particular, we will be focusing on the [Day 1](https://adventofcode.com/2023/day/1) puzzle.

 # Coding (Python)

 *Disclaimer: I'm a relative newbie with programming, and these posts will be documenting essentially everything I'm learning, including Python itself, while solving these problems.
 Therefore, a lot, or some, of the following will seem very rudimentary/unnecessary to more experienced readers.*

-We will be focusing on the [Day 1](https://adventofcode.com/2023/day/1) puzzle.
 Our first goal will be to scrape the test data from the given website into our program.
 Since the data is just a long string of plain text, let's try to naively import it.

 {{< highlight python >}}
 import requests